How to Open a Bank Account in Spain as a Student (2026)

 Setting Up Wise

-- Create Wise account (wise.com)
+- Create your Wise account (takes ~10 minutes online)

 - Verify identity